 Note: This document references views and actions that are only available to Echo Administrators

-- Individual Assignment Scores: In most cases, individual assignment data from Echo will not be synced with your SIS.
+- Individual Assignment Scores: While it is possible to enable a grade passback structure to automatically keep the SIS up to date, there are some limitations.
+In most cases, individual assignment data from Echo will not be synced with your SIS.
 The nature of the Multi-Outcome Scoring gradebook in Echo does not have an equivalent in most SISs.
 Only the current/final course grade will be transferred to the SIS.

-- Master/Derivative Course: Many schools who want to take full advantage of Echo’s master and derivative course functionality may not wish to automatically generate courses based on the SIS course list.
-Users may want to have more flexibility than that approached would allow.
+- Base/Derivative Course: In most cases, an SIS sync with Echo will create the expected base and derivative course structure.
+At the same time, more creative implementations of the base and derivative may not be possible in an automated sync.
+Many schools who want to take full advantage of Echo’s Base and derivative course functionality may not wish to automatically generate courses based on the SIS course list.
+Users may want to have more flexibility than that approached would allow...

 Option One: OneRoster

 Echo's OneRoster Sync supports the rostering of users, courses, enrollments, and observers(parents) through the IMS OneRoster specification.

 About OneRoster: OneRoster is an IMS Global Learning Consortium specification for exchanging data between systems.
 Commonly, this exchange will happen between the student information system (SIS) and the learning management system (LMS).
 Echo supports OneRoster 1.1.